Recreational drug use in Kenya: Greater risk of HIV

-Chemical Dependence
+Chemical dependence

-Chemical dependence refers to various indicators such as "craving for the substance, needing the substance first thing in the morning; concern by someone close to the respondent or a doctor about the person's drug consumption habits."
-The report indicated that between the age range from 15 to 65, tobacco was the most addictive substance with 62.3% of users expressing a craving for it.
-21%, 44%, and 34.4% of alcohol, bhang, and miraa users, respectively, expressed similar cravings.
+Chemical dependence refers to various indicators such as needing the substance to live or go about one's day and "craving for the substance, needing the substance first thing in the morning"; concern by someone close to the respondent or a doctor about the person's drug consumption habits.
+The report indicated that between the age range of 15 to 65, tobacco was the most addictive substance with 62.3% of users expressing a craving for it.
+21%, 44%, and 34.4% of alcohol, bhang and miraa users respectively, expressed similar cravings.

-Social Stigma
+Social stigma

 A report published by the Harm Reduction Journal examined the impact of stigma faced by women on the Kenyan Coast who injected drugs.
-Based on the information collected from interviews with study participants who had injected drugs, the researchers formed several conclusions with regards to stigma.
+Based on the information collected from interviews with study participants who had injected drugs, the researchers formed several conclusions about stigma.
 The types of stigma included: